California Center for the Book: Mission and Values

 Goal 3: California libraries inspire, support, and engage in innovation, creativity, connections, and collaborations in their communities.
 Outcome 3c: Californians connect and collaborate through their library

-Goal 7: California libraries are staffed by a skilled and diverse workforce whose member engage in continuing education and leadership development opportunities, deliver high-quality library and information services, and effect positive change in their communities.
+Goal 7: California libraries are staffed by a skilled and diverse workforce whose members engage in continuing education and leadership development opportunities, deliver high-quality library and information services, and effect positive change in their communities.
 Outcome 7: California library staff is well-prepared to meet the diverse needs and effect positive change in their communities

 California Center for the Book: History